SponsorCanadian Institutes of Health Research

 1. If you receive a 2016 Project Grant as a Nominated Principal Applicant and go on to receive a Foundation grant as a Program Leader in future years, your Project Grant will be rolled into your Foundation grant as is the case for all CIHR Investigator Initiated grants.

-REGISTRATION DEADLINE: Project Leaders register directly using ResearchNet: September 13, 2016.
-Registrations will be accepted between August 30, 2016 and September 13, 2016.
+REGISTRATION DEADLINE: Project Leaders register directly using ResearchNet: September 20, 2016.
+Registration will be accepted between Sept.
+8 and Sept.
+20, 2016

 *The Office of Research processes a high volume of grants at this time.
 Note that by submitting your application you are verifying that it is accurate and complete.